 Rewind to 2019, when the company set out to make its top 250 leaders even better – and first approached INSEAD.
 Like many other organisations, Danfoss was looking for an external learning provider with particular expertise in innovation, digitalisation, customer focus and strategic agility, but it was INSEAD’s additional expertise in leadership and culture that sealed the deal.

-“We knew we didn’t need just another strategic innovation programme or just another academic leadership programme,” says Lesley Tull.
-“We had lots of clever people who were already good leaders.
-What we really wanted was for our senior leaders to run their businesses as if the businesses were their own.”
+“We knew we didn’t need just another strategic innovation programme or just another academic leadership programme,” says Ilonka Nußbaumer.
+“We knew we had great leaders, and clever people, but we wanted our senior leaders to run their businesses as if the businesses were their own.
+As we continue to increase our investments in innovation, we also need to invest in our talents to be able to develop and offer the best solutions driving higher energy efficiency or lower emissions and enable electrification.”

 This became a mantra for INSEAD too, as Karel Cool went deep into Danfoss.
 He combed through 10 years’ worth of annual reports, immersed himself in competitive analysis, talked at length with the CEO, and travelled back and forth to company offices in Denmark and Germany.
-“He gave a lot of himself – without us asking,” recalls Lesley Tull.
+“He was very open minded.
+When we have told him that we miss the People & Culture part in that whole program - which is of very important to us as a foundation-owned company – he immediately got it and incorporated it into the training,” recalls Ilonka Nußbaumer.

 “It’s important to get the programme design right,” says Karel Cool modestly.
 “Besides,” he adds, “all that preparation feeds into my research on competitive ecosystems.
 After 25+ years, I’m still learning too – and I learned a great deal from Danfoss.”
 It’s a philosophy that defines INSEAD’s own competitive advantage: academic rigour and practical relevance working in perfect harmony.